crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- clean up PC inefficiencies
-  - warn about label overrides
-  - remove children overrides in props
+- rewire

+  - border inputs

 - refactor styles pane to use inspector nodes instead of synthetic
 - ability to name slots
 - update compiler to accept bindings